It is time to admit that the war on drugs is nothing more than a failed government program.

 In the case of the drug war, there is copious addiction, and it is time to admit that there is a problem.

 In fact, the drug war itself has become an addiction to many that few seem able to recognize.
 We sit in our homes and marvel at the good we have done in the world by keeping drugs ‘illegal’.
 In this, the war on drugs imposes a severe case of doublethink on its supporters: while proud of the policies that supposedly keep drugs out of fellow citizens’ hands, many simultaneously look down on the sick and addicted who live on the sidewalk.
-We cross the street when we see them.
+We cross the street when we see them approaching.
 We turn a blind eye to avoid having to interact with them, thus to avoid acknowledging that our policies are not working.

 In this sense, the fiercest drug warrior today is just as addicted as the junkie in the Downtown Eastside of Vancouver.
-While both are addicted to something that causes harm, there is a stark difference between the two from the viewpoint of society.
-While the drug addict’s condition can be attributed to individual choices (bad ones), the drug warrior is doing good.
+But while both are addicted to something that causes harm, there is a stark difference between the two from the viewpoint of society.
+While the drug addict’s condition can be attributed to individual choices (bad ones, no doubt), the drug warrior is doing good.
 ‘He is protecting people.’
 Not to mention that while the drug addict works to satisfy his fix in plain day, the drug warrior’s urges can be outsourced to government agency after government agency.
 It is time to acknowledge the responsibility of the harm caused by drug prohibition.
 After all, the first step to overcoming an addiction – in this case, to drug laws – is admitting that one has a problem.

 The war on drugs hurts us, but we love it.
 Just as a chronic heroin user continues to feed his addiction despite its detrimental consequences on himself, our society continues to sate its prohibitionist appetite – even as it does us more harm than good.
 We are so in love with the drug war that it has become a sacred cow of our political dialogue.
 Few are ambitious enough to advise against preserving the current system, lest they be cast as foolishly ideological, malicious, uncaring, or even ‘on drugs?’ themselves.